-The Calorie Restriction Society provides forums where members can exchange information about their practice of CR.
+The CR Society International provides forums where members can exchange information about their practice of CR.
 Below is the case of a practitioner whose weight and eating habits have remained constant for over 20 years.
 Analysis of the data provides some interesting insights.

 A Case Study: